strand/make.bettermistak.es/source/_posts/2011-10-02-first-post.markdown

 Today I successfully launched [make.bettermistak.es][1].
 I followed the [setup guide][2] for a fresh octopress install, then used the [deploying to heroku guide][3] to get it on to a host.
 I then followed heroku's [custom domain guide][4] to setup my main domain.

 TODO ensure that www.bettermistak.es, bettermistak.es, and *.bettermistak.es redirect to make.
-I think I can use [redirecting traffic to a specific domain][5] to do so.
+I think I can use [redirecting traffic to a specific domain][5] to do so. # TODO: Move todo to a non-content location so it is not copied three times.

 Then, after composing this post, I ran **rake generate**, mentioned in the [blogging guide][6], to make the markdown into HTML.
 After that **git add .**, **git commit -m 'first post!'**, and **git push heroku master** to upload it to the web.